drew-k/genty/README.md

 pip install -r requirements.txt
 ```

-Place your token in an environment variable (.env) with the following syntax:
+Place your token in an environment variable (.env) in the root directory with the following syntax:

 ```text
 TOKEN=[your_token_here]